flutter/website/src/get-started/fwe/layout.md

 Understanding “constraints” in Flutter are an important part of understanding how Flutter’s layout algorithm works.

-The following resources teach you what constraints are, some widgets that allow you to work with constraints, and how to deal with “unbounded constraints” type errors.
+The following resources teach you what constraints are and some widgets that allow you to work with constraints.

 * Article: [Understanding Constraints][]
 * Video: [Expanded - Flutter Widget of the Week][]